Borax

+Borax can be dehydrated by heating into other forms with less water of hydration.
+The anhydrous form of borax can also be obtained from the decahydrate or other hydrates by heating and then grinding the resulting glasslike solid into a powder.
+It is a white crystalline solid that dissolves in water to make a basic solution due to the tetraborate anion.

-It is commonly available in powder or granular form and has many industrial and household uses, including as a pesticide, as a metal soldering flux, as a component of glass, enamel, and pottery glazes, for tanning of skins and hides, for artificial aging of wood, as a preservative against wood fungus, and as a pharmaceutic alkalizer.
-In chemical laboratories, it is used as a buffering agent.
+Borax is commonly available in powder or granular form and has many industrial and household uses, including as a pesticide, as a metal soldering flux, as a component of glass, enamel, and pottery glazes, for tanning of skins and hides, for artificial aging of wood, as a preservative against wood fungus, as a food additive, and as a pharmaceutic alkalizer.
+In chemical laboratories it is used as a buffering agent.

-The terms tincal tincar refer to native borax, historically mined from dry lake beds in various parts of Asia.
+The terms tincal and tincar refer to the naturally occurring borax historically mined from dry lake beds in various parts of Asia.

 History

 Borax was first discovered in dry lake beds in Tibet.
 Native tincal from Tibet, Persia, and other parts of Asia was traded via the Silk Road to the Arabian Peninsula in the 8th century AD.

 Borax first came into common use in the late 19th century when Francis Marion Smith's Pacific Coast Borax Company began to market and popularize a large variety of applications under the 20 Mule Team Borax trademark, named for the method by which borax was originally hauled out of the California and Nevada deserts.